Her music career stalled out in her 40s. A younger mentor helped bring it back.

 In 2019, McManama founded the company’s Cross Generational Learning Program.
 To expand the program, he partnered with the employee resource group GenerationNEXT, whose focus is professional development.
 The GenerationNEXT cohort wrote an algorithm to assign mentorship teams based on age and personal interests.
 Then, teams met biweekly during the pandemic to discuss business and technical skills, as well as networking and personal branding.
 McManama became more fluent with Microsoft Office.
 He also developed a newfound respect for his millennial colleagues’ self-confidence.

-“I grew up with different learning experiences [than them], rote memorization in the classroom,” McManama said.
+“I grew up with different learning experiences [than they did], rote memorization in the classroom,” McManama said.
 “Now I’m embracing their learning experiences.”
 To him, this means self-learning.
 “I still have peers who say, ‘Can you do this, can you do that?’
 I’m like, sure, but you can do it yourself,” McManama said.

 Massimiliano Roveda, who runs the Italian commercial underwriting division at Zurich Insurance, does not consider himself old at 43, but he’s acutely aware of generational differences.
 “Up to now in my career, I’ve been in an environment that’s quite reserved and based on [hierarchy],” he said.
 “I struggle to talk to people who are much more senior than me.”
 But industry norms are evolving and Roveda wanted to stay current.
 So he joined Zurich’s intergenerational mentoring program.
-His partner, 27-year old Suzy Batey, is significantly his junior in the company but has no qualms about calling management with questions or concerns.
+His partner, 27-year-old Suzy Batey, is significantly his junior in the company but has no qualms about calling management with questions or concerns.
 “How Suzy creates a business relationship with senior people helps me reposition myself and my mind-set,” Roveda said.

 In return, Roveda has helped Batey navigate work conflicts.
 When she and a senior colleague recently butted heads, he talked her through the situation.
 She agreed that employees of her generation can sometimes get ahead of themselves.
 “You want to run before you can walk,” she said.
 “It’s been helpful to learn that you can take your time.”